a16z/jolt/book/src/future/on-chain-verifier.md

 The gas costs of this hashing, plus field work, plus storing the entire proof in CALLDATA, should be well under $1$ million, and perhaps as little as a few hundred thousand gas with enough optimization.

+Combined with the ~1 million gas to perform scalar multiplications and pairings, we obtain an estimate of between 1.3 million and 2 million gas in total.